hydronics2/2019-easy-bee-counter/README.md

 #### ItsyBitsy Pinout
 ![itsy](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/pics/itsy_pinout2.PNG)
 ### Shift-in registers
 There are 6 shift-in registers.
 Here's a great description for how to connect and program [shift registers](http://www.gammon.com.au/forum/?id=11979).
-The uController's SPI pins read the shift registers.
+The micro-controller's SPI pins read the shift registers.
 All six shift registers are read at the same time.
 The sensors are normally pulled low and show 3.3V or HIGH when a transistor is triggered and a bee is present.

 ### IR LEDs
-There are 48 reflective sensors and each IR sensor has an IR LED.
-They are divided into two sets of 24 with each set controlled by an N-ch mosfet.
-The forward voltage of each IR LED is 1.2V and about 20ma as shown on the [data sheet](https://www.sparkfun.com/datasheets/Robotics/QR_QRE1113.GR.pdf).
+The 48 LEDs are divided into two sets of 24 with each set controlled by an N-ch mosfet.
+The normal forward voltage of each IR LED is 1.2V and about 20ma as shown on the [data sheet](https://www.sparkfun.com/datasheets/Robotics/QR_QRE1113.GR.pdf).
 Two LEDs are connected in series with a 22ohm resistor.
-There are jumpers on the board that allow the LEDs to be connected directly to GND.
-Do not make the jumper until fully tested! (refer the directions)[these instructions](https://github.com/hydronics2/2019-easy-bee-counter/tree/master/instructions)
+There are jumpers on the board that allow the LEDs to bypass the current limiting resistors.
+Do not solder the jumper until fully tested!
+Refer to [these instructions](https://github.com/hydronics2/2019-easy-bee-counter/tree/master/instructions)

 ### Power
-The PCB design connects the USB power pin from the uController to the 3.3V regulator so that a usb cable connected to the uController can power the entire project.
+The PCB design connects the USB power pin from the uController to the 3.3V regulator so that a usb cable connected to the micro-controller can power the entire project.

 ### Bill of Materials